-Midlakes operates a large line of forage harvesters, semitrucks and tractors to maintain.
-"We do a lot of maintenance in-house, and we need a place to do it," Vollmer continued.
-Especially in winter, when temperatures drop down to minus 20 degrees Fahrenheit and more.
+Midlakes operates a large line of forage harvesters, semi's and tractors to maintain.
+"We do a lot of maintenance in-house, and we need a place to do it," Vollmer continues.
+Especially in winter, when temperatures drop down to minus-20ËšF and more.

 The following are key pieces -- and good ideas -- from Vollmer's shop:

--- The shop has an abundance of compressed-air drops.
+> The shop has an abundance of compressed-air drops.
 They are not expensive to install, and Vollmer values them highly.
 "They are a hot commodity.
-Hotter than electricity," he said.
+Hotter than electricity," he says.

--- A three-zone in-floor system provides heat for the shop.
-Vollmer said the heating system is efficient and produces a "comfortable" heat.
+> A three-zone in-floor system provides heat for he shop.
+Vollmer says the heating system is efficient and produces a "comfortable" heat.

--- Vollmer works to stage his work bays with all the tools needed for the work at hand.
+> Vollmer works to stage his work bays with all the tools needed for the work at hand.
 That means his workboxes and benches are mounted to wheels.
-"Wheels bring the tools to the work," he said.
+"Wheels bring the tools to the work," he says.

 © Copyright 2020 DTN/The Progressive Farmer.
 All rights reserved.